Food Services Management School Nutrition Charges

 Students will be allowed to charge meals.
 The charge limit is $10.00.

-An alternate meal will be offered to students in middle and high school when they have exceeded the charge limit.
-Elementary students will continue to be served a complete reimbursable meal while the SNP staff works to collect delinquent debt.
+Students will continue to be served a complete reimbursable meal while the SNP staff works to collect delinquent debt.

 Charges will not be allowed during the last two weeks of school.